akorede12/Zell/README.md

 **The Buyer**:

-Buyer goes to the zell store front, no sign up need.
+Buyer goes to the zell store front, no need to sign up.

 When the buyer visits our platform the buyer is shown a list of NFTs that have been created by sellers.
 The buyer can now choose to buy which ever NFT they wish to buy, that corresponds to the exclusive sale they are interested in.

-When buyer clicks on NFTs, the buyer is asked to fill in their email address and crypto wallet address
+When buyer clicks on NFTs, the buyer is asked to fill in their email address and crypto wallet address.

 Payment of NFT is done using credo finance payment api.

-Nft is minted into the address of the buyer after payment.
+The purchased NFT is minted into the wallet address provided by the buyer.

-Built with Adalo.
+**Built with Adalo.**